lcrocker/piclab2020/README.md

 ## Graphics processing in Deno

 In the late 1980s and early 90s, I wrote a program for MS-DOS called "Piclab" that did some basic image processing.
-I was a scriptable command-line program that served to compensate for the fact that I couldn't afford a fancy color- graphics PC at the time, but I wanted to do things like print color images to my HP PaintJet (the very first inkjet printer available to the public).
+It was a scriptable command-line program that served to compensate for the fact that I couldn't afford a fancy color graphics PC at the time, but I wanted to do things like print color images to my HP PaintJet (the very first inkjet printer available to the public).
 I abandoned the project when PCs with color graphics became commonplace, and